Overview of the FRSC model

 1. The client requests the FRSC form of advocacy.

-Before joining the program, the parent signs a consent form to participate in FRSC.
-The consent includes a description of the FRSC model, a commitment to participate in mediation, a description of the parent’s participation in the process, and a description of the non-traditional lawyer’s role.
-As long as the parent has had a full opportunity to consider the pros and cons of the traditional process and of FRSC – that is, as long as the parent’s decision to participate in FRSC is knowing and voluntary, the FRSC attorney for the parent is providing zealous advocacy because the attorney is following the explicit instructions of the client.
+Before filing in the Specialty Court, both parents and any attorneys filing an appearance sign a consent form to participate in FRSC.
+The Consent to Participate includes a description of the FRSC model, a commitment to participate in mediation, a description of the parent's participation in the process, and a description of the non-traditional lawyer's role.
+As long as the parent has had a full opportunity to consider the pros and cons of the traditional process and of FRSC - that is, as long as the parent's decision to participate in FRSC is knowing and voluntary - the FRSC attorney for the parent is providing zealous advocacy because the attorney is following the explicit instructions of the client.

 2. The model has been approved by the Massachusetts Trial Court in its very acceptance of the Specialty Court.